What Is The Difference Between Nutritive And Non-Nutritive Sweeteners?

 So you use Stevia as an alternative to sugar, but do you have any idea what it’s made up of or how many kilojoules you’re consuming?
-Our dietician, Dr Celeste Naudé, has some insight into different types of sweeteners…
+Women’s Health dietician, Dr Celeste Naudé, has some insight into different types of sweeteners.

 Some foods are naturally sweet, like fruit, while other foods are sweetened by adding ingredients that sweeten, such as sugar.
 These sweeteners are commonly grouped into two categories: nutritive and non-nutritive sweetners.